My First Blog Post Here + PMS and food

 Estrogen, food and lifestyle

-During my research so far, I've also learned that the kind of problems I have are often caused by an estrogen dominance (=low progesteron levels) and, most importantly, that estrogen dominance can be stabilized by carefully choosing the food we eat, when we eat certain foods + eliminating toxins in foods, beauty products etc.
+During my research so far, I've also learned that fibroids are often caused by an estrogen dominance (=low progesteron levels) and, most importantly, that estrogen dominance can be stabilized by carefully choosing the food we eat, when we eat certain foods + eliminating toxins in foods, beauty products etc.

 If you enjoy natural hormone balance, then estrogen and progesterone work a little like yin and yang in your body.
 But hormonal imbalance in women is unfortunately a very common modern world problem, and many women are getting by on the minimal amount of progesterone.
 And because of this, we are struggling emotionally and physically.